godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 | *Getter* | get_polygon()      |
 +----------+--------------------+

 The polygon's list of vertices.
 The final point will be connected to the first.
+The returned value is a clone of the PoolVector2Array, not a reference.